klappi-s/ippl-frk/VISUALISATION.md

     mpiexec.hydra -np 1 pvpython --venv ${TRAME_ENV} ${CATALYST_FOLDER}/trame_vis_app.py --debug 1  --server --port 11111 --host 0.0.0.0
     ```
-5. Connect your web browser to http://localhost:11111 which then should opene the web ui, whose server is hosted by the cluster.
+5. Connect your web browser to http://localhost:11111 which then should open the Web UI, whose server is hosted by the cluster.